 The Social Innovation and Entrepreneurship Concentration provides students with the knowledge and fundamental tools to develop new ventures or assist existing organizations in all sectors to spearhead innovative ventures in the public interest that are more scalable and financially sustainable.
-This
+This concentration addresses issues relevant to serving the public interest via entrepreneurship in public, non-profit and for-profit institutions worldwide.

-If you have questions about this concentration contact Professor Tim Zak (tjzak@andrew.cmu.edu).
+If you have questions about this concentration contact Leah Lizarondo, leahlizarondo@cmu.edu, Entrepreneur in Residence, Block Center for Technology and Society

 The courses within the Social Innovation Concentration provide students with knowledge and depth in new venture development, human centered design, finance, management, organizational analysis, and change for public good.

-The foundation courses provide students with a comprehensive introduction to the field as well as opportunities to gain practical skills required for success.
-Students interested in this concentration are advised to take at least 48 units of coursework from the following list:
+To obtain this concentration, students are required to 48 units form the course listed below.

-Concentration Courses: 90-737 Budgeting Management Control Systems Fall 12 units 94-831 Design Center: Design Thinking for Social Innovation Fall 12 units 90-747 Cost Benefit Analysis Spring 6 units 90-845 Entrepreneurship and Business Plan Development Fall 12 units 94-800 Negotiation Fall/Spring 6 units 94-813 Project Management Fall/Spring 6 units 94-850 The Science of Growth Fall 6 units 94-866 Design Thinking Fall 6 units 08-737 Artificial Intelligence Methods for Social Good Spring 12 units
+Concentra tion Courses: 90-737 Budgeting Management Control Systems Spring 6 units 90-747 Cost Benefit Analysis Spring 6 units 90-783 Policy Innovation Lab Fall/Spring 6 units 90-788 Financing the Public Good Fall 6 units 90-845 Social Innovation Accelerator Spring 6 units 94-800 Negotiation Fall/Spring 6 units 94-813 Project Management Fall/Spring 6 units 94-823 Measuring Social Fall/Spring 12 units 94-866 Design Thinking Fall/Spring 6 units